A Skellam Regression Model for Quantifying Positional Value in Soccer: eLPAR and Market Value

-Player wages exhibit similar behavior (the ranking correlation between transfer/market value and a player's wage is 0.94).
-Given that there is no salary cap in European soccer, teams can potentially overpay in general in order to bring in the players they want.
+To reiterate, the absence of salary cap allows teams to potentially overpay in general in order to bring in the players they want.
 Hence, across teams comparisons are not appropriate, since different teams have different budget and ability to pursue players.
 However, within team comparison of contracts among its players is one way to explore whether teams are being rational in terms of their payroll.
-In particular, we can examine the distribution of a team's total budget among their players, and investigate whether this is in line with their positional values.
-This analysis will provide us with some relative insight on whether teams spend their budget proportional to the positional and personal on-field value (i.e., FIFA rating) of each player.
-Let us consider two specific teams, that is, FC Barcelona and Manchester United.
-We will use the wages $\wage$ of the starting 11 players of the two teams (from the 2017-18 season) and considering the total budget $\budget$ constant we will redistribute it based on the $\method$ of each player.
-We do not consider substitutions, since an accurate comparison would require the expected (or actual) time of play.
-Each point on the left two plots in Figure \ref{fig:money} corresponds to one of the starting 11 players for Barcelona and Manchester United respectively.
-The size of each point corresponds to the FIFA rating of the player, while the color corresponds to the position the player covers.
-The x-axis corresponds to the actual (monthly) wage of the player, while the y-axis corresponds to their {\method}-based wage.
-We present two series of {\method}-based wages, one that corresponds to the default formation of each team (4-4-2 for Barcelona and 4-3-3 for Manchester United), and one that corresponds to the average of the formations presented in Figure \ref{fig:elpar_formations}.
-Points that fall under the $y=x$ line corresponds to players whose actual wage is higher than their $\method$-based wage, while players that correspond to points that fall over the $y=x$ are {\em underpaid}.
-The way we calculate the re-distribution is as following:
+In particular, we can examine the distribution of a team's total (salary) budget among their players, and investigate whether this is in line with their positional values.
+This analysis will provide us with some relative insights on whether teams spend their player salary budget proportional to the positional and personal on-field value of each player.